siddhanthaldar/ROT/README.md

-# Copy, Act, and Improve: Regularized Optimal Transport for Efficient Imitation
+# Watch and Match: Supercharging Imitation with Regularized Optimal Transport

-This is a repository containing the code for the paper "Copy, Act, and Improve: Regularized Optimal Transport for Efficient Imitation".
+This is a repository containing the code for the paper "Watch and Match: Supercharging Imitation with Regularized Optimal Transport".

 ## Links for expert demonstrations and weights
 - The expert demonstrations are available [here]().